-Principal among three arrested in Madhya Pradesh school’s hijab row
+Principal among three arrested in Madhya Pradesh school hijab row

 On June 2, the state education department derecognised the school, claiming several facilities meant for students were inadequate or unavailable.
 The local municipal authority has also threatened to demolish parts of the school that it considers unauthorised.

 The school, located about 250 kilometres from state capital of Bhopal, was established by the Ganga Jamuna Welfare Society in 2010.
-About 1,200 students – most of whom are from working-class households and whose parents work as labourers, farmers and beedi makers – are enrolled in it, The Indian Express reported.
+It has about 1,200 students, most of whom are from working-class households and whose parents work as labourers, farmers and beedi makers, The Indian Express reported.